GreyCD/ThermoForge/ReadMe.md

     - Blueprint: Drag from Thermo Forge Subsystem to call query nodes
     - C++: Include `ThermoForgeSubsystem.h` and use subsystem functions
     - Use `OnSourcesChanged` delegate to react when new heat sources are added/removed

+- **Thermal Probes and Thermal Sampling**
+    - Thermal sampling for gameplay and tech art solvers are made on `UpdateThermalProbesAndUpload()` in subsystem
+    - You can directly call function from blueprints on tick to update probes when necessary
+    - A Thermal Vision Post Process is available under `Plugins/ThermoForge/Resources/ThermoForgeVisionPP_M`
+    - It uses probe sampling to achieve expected results, can be fully customised via c++ blueprints or material.
+    - Probe variables are defined in `ThermalVisionPostProcess.h` and exposed to blueprints, can be passed to materials as parameters.

 ### Thermo Forge Subsystem